Stress Fractures – What are they, and how are they treated?

 A stress fracture is an overuse injury which impacts upon your bone structure, causing tiny cracks to occur.
 At first the pain may be barely perceptible because the cracks are microscopic in nature, but over time they will continue to grow, and the pain will worsen.

 Anyone can experience stress fractures, but they are most common in:

 - People with osteoporosis and poor bone density

 It is important that you don’t push yourself too hard during sports and other physical activities, as your feet and lower limbs need time to recover from the stress of repetitive load bearing.
 Don’t try to ramp up your routine too quickly, instead take things day-by-day to give your body time to adjust.

 Bones are remarkably strong due to the collagen and calcium contained within, but as a living and growing tissue they still need time to recuperate between sessions.
-You should also ensure that you wear properly fitted shoes, use appropriate equipment and follow best practice to avoid unnecessary strain which may put you at risk of experiencing a stress fracture.

 Symptoms of Stress Fractures